rvvsingh1007/weatherApp/README.md

 # weatherApp
-This Application can be used to get Weather info for a given Address ( city or zip code)
+This Application can be used to get Weather info for a given Address ( city or zip code) This is a Spring boot application, and exposes its features via REST endpoints.

 Prerequisite: Java 17 and maven 3.5 or later
 To compile run> mvn clean compile
 To run> mvn spring-boot:run